materialsinnovation/tms-materials-informatics-workshop/OUTLINE.md

  * should motivate everything from the mathematics, to the web etc.

- * slide on code of conduct (be friendly, very important to create good atmostphere)
+ * slide on code of conduct (be friendly, very important to create good atmosphere)

  * introduce Daniel and David